nschank/multipartycomputation/README.md

 ###Type of Reference
 We follow a particular type of reference for the papers we have pages for: F. Lastname, F. Lastname..., and F. Lastname.
 Title of Paper in Title Case (extended abstract, if accurate). _Full Name of Publication of Origin_, pp. 0-100.
 Publisher.
 Year.
 This was done for no real reason other than a lack of consistency between different reference lists; we simply went with one particularly concise version seen in one paper, and stuck with it.

+###Constructible Objects
+A very simple nesting data structure was created to allow for style to change consistently across all definitions and equation explanations.
+Each object represents a single HTML element; a "constructible array" is any array of these objects, which will be rendered in order.
+A constructible object can be built into any of five (technically six) tags, based on its "type": p,li,ol,ul, or span.
+All constructibles can specify a "className" that overrides the default styling class being used to style the object, which is specified based on where it is being built.
+(For example, whether a definition is in a definition box or the glossary).
+All constructibles should have "content", which is either a string (for p or span types) or another constructible array (for li,ol,ul types).
+Span types have a special optional attribute, "href", which wraps the entire span in an a tag with that value as its href.
+This allows for spans to be headings (e.g. Definition headers) that link elsewhere without causing underlines/miscoloration.

 ##To Do
 We have a separate file for things to do, at /todo.